doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 .. tip::
-    If you need to use another database connection to execute migrations you may use option ``--db="doctrine-connection-name"`` where ``doctrine-connection-name`` is valid doctrine connection defined in doctrine.yaml
+    If you need to use another database connection to execute migrations you may use option ``--db="doctrine-connection-name"`` where ``doctrine-connection-name`` is valid Doctrine connection defined in doctrine.yaml

 Running Migrations during Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~